-To date, the local industrial economy and much of the tourism in Belfast is focussed around what is known as the Titanic Quarter, named after the ill-fated Titanic ship which was built along their Laganside stretch of Belfast.
+To date, the local industrial economy and much of the tourism in Belfast is focussed around what is known as the Titanic Quarter, named after the ill-fated Titanic ship which was built along the Laganside stretch of Belfast.
 It is like walking around an open-air museum.

 Otherwise, a good start for exploring Belfast’s local and regional history would be the Ulster Museum, an impressive and free visitor attraction located next to Belfast’s Botanic Gardens.

-As well, city tours follow the ‘Troubles’ – the conflict in Northern Ireland that spilled over to London and mainland UK.
+As well, city tours follow the ‘Troubles’ – the conflict in Northern Ireland that spilled over to London and the mainland UK.

-It is complete with rural farming landscapes (i.e. replica post offices, corner shop, and banks) and occasionally folk in period dress.
+It is complete with rural farming landscapes (i.e. replica post offices, corner shops, and banks) and occasionally folk in period dress.
 You can even try your hand at traditional trades like basketweaving and blacksmithing.

 by Allan from bangorni.com